The Energetics of Spring

 blog post the energetics of spring jennifer raye

-According to Traditional Chinese Medicine every season is related to a corresponding element and organ system.
+According to Traditional Chinese Medicine, each season corresponds to a specific element and organ system.
 The season of spring corresponds to the wood element and Liver energy in Chinese Medicine.

-The wood element in the cycle of the five elements is where manifestation begins to form from deep seeds full of potential.
-Energy has been latent throughout the winter, buried deep in the earth, and now as spring bursts forth, energy wants to move.
+The wood element in the cycle of the five elements is where manifestation begins, from deep seeds full of potential.
+Energy has been latent throughout the winter, buried deep in the earth, and now, as spring bursts forth, energy wants to move.
 Sometimes this means there’s more physical energy available to start a new project or plan a new goal.

-This energetic change can also trigger a desire to alter your diet or lifestyle as we move from the heavier and denser season of winter.
+This energetic shift can also trigger a desire to change your diet or lifestyle as we move from the heavier, denser season of winter.
 Check out Self Care for Spring to learn more.

-Because energy wants to move this time of year there can be a feeling of stagnation if there isn’t enough change or movement in our lives.
+Because energy wants to move, this time of year can feel stagnant if there isn’t enough change or movement in our lives.
 In particular, liver energy can become stagnated with stress (especially emotional stress), intoxicants, and too much rich or denatured food.
-When the Liver is stagnant we may experience problems with our emotional life, menstrual cycles, eyes, and tendons.
+When the Liver is stagnant, we may experience problems with our emotional life, menstrual cycles, eyes, and tendons.

 So lighten your diet and lifestyle this time of year and watch as the transformational nature of this season changes you!